PrathamX595/Text-to-Speech/readme.md

 # Text-to-Speech (TTS) Project

-This project converts text from a file into speech using the Google Text-to-Speech (gTTS) library.
+This project converts text from a file into speech using the Google Text-to-Speech (gTTS) library

 ## Requirements